-In the medium term, these companies can look for other options.
-Some other Chinese companies have chosen to list in Hong Kong and London instead of the US.
-The Hong Kong Stock Exchange and the London Stock Exchange may become favorites for Chinese companies looking to go public.
-Interestingly, earlier this month, the Hong Kong Stock Exchange made a $37 billion bid to acquire its London counterpart.
-Tencent is listed on the Hong Kong Stock Exchange.
+In the medium term, Chinese companies can look for other options.
+Some other Chinese companies have chosen to list in Hong Kong and London instead of the U.S. The Hong Kong Stock Exchange and the London Stock Exchange may become favorites for Chinese companies looking to go public.
+Interestingly, Alibaba-backed Ant Financial skipped U.S. markets and opted for a dual listing on Hong Kong and Shanghai.
+The IPO was later shelved by the Chinese authorities.

-On a global level, US exchanges may lose their luster in attracting international companies to go public.
-In turn, Goldman Sachs and Morgan Stanley may lose IPO business.
-Apart from Chinese companies, a large number of foreign companies with trillions of dollars in market cap have chosen the US for listing.
-Worse, the US will lose its credibility as an open economy.
+On a global level, U.S. exchanges may lose their luster in attracting international companies to go public.
+In turn, U.S. investment banks like Goldman Sachs and Morgan Stanley may lose IPO business.
+Apart from Chinese companies, a large number of foreign companies with trillions of dollars in market cap have chosen the U.S. for listing.
+The U.S. will also lose its credibility as an open economy.

 How could China retaliate?

-The delisting of Alibaba and other Chinese companies from US exchanges would make the trade war nastier.
-China could retaliate by continuing to dump US Treasuries.
-It may also put controls on the repatriation of funds from China to the US.
+Delisting Alibaba and other Chinese companies from U.S. exchanges would deteriorate U.S.-China relations more, which are at the lowest levels in decades.
+China could likely retaliate by continuing to dump U.S. Treasuries.
+It may also put controls on the repatriation of funds from China to the U.S.

-US companies operating in China may be at a disadvantage if that happens.
-Tesla (TSLA) is building a Gigafactory to produce its Model 3 car in China.
-By building a factory in China, Tesla is trying to avoid tariffs and reduce costs.
-If China goes for capital controls, Tesla may find it hard to transfer profits from China to the US.
-In China, homegrown NIO (NIO) competes with Tesla.
-In the case of a full-blown trade war, local companies such as NIO could get preferential treatment from the government over foreign companies such as Tesla.
-NIO shares were up 2.9% at 5:16 AM ET in premarket trading.
+U.S. companies operating in China may be at a disadvantage if that happens.
+Tesla (TSLA) has built a Gigafactory to produce its cars in China.
+By building a factory in China, Tesla managed to avoid tariffs and reduce costs.
+If China goes for capital controls, Tesla may have a hard time transferring profits from China to the U.S. In China, homegrown NIO (NIO) competes with Tesla.
+If U.S.-China tensions escalate more, local companies like NIO could get preferential treatment from the government over foreign companies like Tesla.